j-easy/easy-batch/README.md

 ## Latest news

-* 14/07/2020: Version 6.1.0 is out with a couple of enhancements and bug fixes.
+* 24/09/2020: Version 7.0.0 is out with several enhancements towards type safe APIs.
 See the change log [here](https://github.com/j-easy/easy-batch/releases).

 # What is Easy Batch?